Welding-alloy-steel

 There, under stress, hydrogen preferably diffuses, reducing the local cohesive strength.
 Failure would occur when this strength falls below the intensified stress level.
 Hydrogen evolves in the newly formed cavity and the process is repeated.

-Because of the tendency of cold cracking, exhibited by alloy steels, it is of utmost importance to minimize the possibility of hydrogen embrittlement, by using only low hydrogen consumables.
+Because of the tendency of cold cracking, exhibited by Welding-alloy-steel, it is of utmost importance to minimize the possibility of hydrogen embrittlement, by using only low hydrogen consumables.

 Low hydrogen electrode covers for limiting hydrogen pick-up are formulated for Welding-alloy-steel and highly constrained joints; they need to be stored and kept dry to minimize moisture absorbance.